-Entry of appearance: an entry of appearance is the manner in which The Stone Law Firm puts the court on notice that you are represented by counsel.
+Entry of appearance: An entry of appearance is the manner in which The Stone Law Firm puts the court on notice that you are represented by counsel.
 Once The Stone Law Firm enters an appearance on your behalf, the court will contact the firm for all scheduling matters and the prosecutor contacts the firm for negotiation and discussion of the case.

 Request for discovery: At the same time the entry of appearance is filed, the firm also files a request for discovery on your behalf.
 A request for discovery makes demand of the prosecutor to turn over all reports, witness statements, body cam, recorded interviews.
-14 days after your down payment, you will receive an email inviting you to schedule a Zoom web conference discovery review.
-During COVID there is no uniformity as to when the firm will receive discovery responses from the prosecution, so at times the first Zooms discovery meeting will have to be rescheduled.
+14 days after your down payment, you will receive an email inviting you to schedule a web conference discovery review.
+Since COVID there is no uniformity as to when the firm will receive discovery responses from the prosecution, so at times the first discovery meeting will have to be rescheduled.

-Case update calls: every 10 days after you retain the firm, you will receive an email inviting you to schedule a 10 minute case update call.
+Case update calls: Every 10 days after you retain the firm, you will receive an email inviting you to schedule a 10 minute case update call.
 The purpose of the case update calls is to ensure proper steps are being taken to maximize a successful resolution to your case.

-Court procedure: once the first 10-14 days are past, your case enters into the regular court procedure.
+Court procedure: Once the first 10-14 days are past, your case enters into the regular court procedure.
 Click here to learn more about how a criminal case progresses, the different types of hearings, and how long it might take to resolve your case.
 You will receive a separate email with a link to the court procedure.